jonelo/jacksum/.github/ISSUE_TEMPLATE/support-request.md

 **Environment (please complete the following information):**
 Run `jacksum --info > env.txt` and attach env.txt.
-Please review env.txt before uploading.
-It may contain information that you don't wanna share (e. g. your user name on your desktop).
+Please review env.txt before attaching it to the bug report, because it also contains all system properties read by your JVM.
+Remove all lines that you don't wanna share with the public.

 **Additional context**
 Add any other context about the problem here.